top of page

 Tackle the root problem

-As Spher aims to improve public safety for women, I'd have designed empowering features like community building and public safety rating.
+I'd have focused on more empowering features like community building and public safety rating.

 What's next?